Footage-Firm/mysql-autopatcher/README.md

 * **port** - port for the MySQL Database *(default: 3306)*
 * **user** - MySQL user to use *(default: none)*
 * **password** - MySQL password to use *(default: none)*
+* **numberOfPatchLevels** - Number of "levels" to track patches.
+Default of 2 corresponds to major/minor.
+3 corresponds to major/minor/level3.
+And so on. (default: 2)

 ### Example config.json